TL;DR

 How do I know my baldness?

 Balding, contrary to many medical conditions, develops visibly.
-You will not go bald in just one night, so it is likely that you’ll either notice your hair thinning on the mirror or a photograph or discover strands of hair falling out of your scalp.
+You will not go bald in just one night, so, likely, you’ll either notice your hair thinning in the mirror or a photograph or discover strands of hair falling out of your scalp.

 How do you know if you’re balding or maturing?

-Balding and maturing unfortunately go together.
+Balding and maturing, unfortunately, go together.
 Both androgenetic alopecia (male or female pattern hair loss) and involutional alopecia progress in proportion with age.
-However, if you’ve started to lose a lot of hair or your hair has gotten significantly thinner in a short period of time, it’s most likely a type of balding rather than maturing.
+However, if you’ve started to lose a lot of hair or your hair has gotten significantly thinner in a short time, it’s most likely a type of balding rather than maturing.